 I’m frequently asked what I think is the best Disney park.

 I have a lifetime of memories tied up in the Magic Kingdom.
 So if I only had a single day, that’s likely the park I’d pick.
-I’d ride a few rides, like fan favorites Space Mountain, The Haunted Mansion and Pirates of the Caribbean.
-I’d get in a few photo ops in front of the Cinderella Castle.
-And I’d soak up the magic of the experience.
+I’d ride a few rides, like fan favorites such as Space Mountain, The Haunted Mansion and Splash Mountain, which is soon to be Tiana’s Bayou Adventure.
+I’d get in a few photo ops in front of Cinderella Castle.

 I also love Star Wars and the Toy Story Land rides and Mickey and Minnie’s Runaway Railway, so Disney’s Hollywood Studios probably has the most rides I’d enjoy outside of nostalgia factors.